MrXiaoXiao/DIAS/README.md

 ## Contact
-We are glad to hear if you have any suggestions and questions.

-Please send email to jianwang@mail.iggcas.ac.cn or xiaozhuowei@mail.iggcas.ac.cn
+If you have any suggestions and questions, please send email to jianwang@mail.iggcas.ac.cn or xiaozhuowei@mail.iggcas.ac.cn